MSTR Metrics

 Below are what the issuances to buy Bitcoin look like.
 As you can see, since the premiums are different leading the market caps to be different, which means the amount of capital raised is different.
 The higher multiples allow to for the ability to buy more Bitcoin, and to go a step further they allow for a larger purchase of Bitcoin relative to the current amount held

 Lastly here are the results page for each.
 As you can see the scenario where the multiple is 5 resulted in a much larger Bitcoin purchase, which led to a sizable increase in BTC/share and decrease in the Multiple.
 This contrasts with the results seen in the scenario where the multiple is 1 as there was no change in these metrics.
-The reason why the multiple being 5 led to a change while the scenario where the multiple was 1 did not was because in the scenario where the multiple is 5, MicroStrategy was able to increase their Bitcoin holdings by 50% while only increasing their share count by 10%.
-In the scenario. where the multiple was 1, there was a 10% increase in both Bitcoin holings and share count, leading the two to offset each other.
+The reason why the BTC Multiple being 5 led to a change while the scenario where the multiple was 1 did not was because in the scenario where the multiple is 5, MicroStrategy was able to increase their Bitcoin holdings by 25% while only increasing their share count by 5%.
+In the scenario. where the multiple was 1, there was a 5% increase in both Bitcoin holings and share count, leading the two to offset each other.

 What I found was that as the multiple increased both the amount of Bitcoin held increased, and the amount of BTC Yield generated increased.
 At the same time the multiple to its Bitcoin holdings decreased more as the starting multiple increased.
 It essentially shows an inverse relationship between the amount of Bitcoin acquired and their premium, and as the starting multiple increased the spread between the two became wider.
 It is an interesting phenomenon as it results in shareholders having more Bitcoin represented by their position, increasing shareholder value, and the multiple decreasing means MicroStrategy’s assets are trading at a discount relative to before the share offering.
 This occurance is what leads people to refer to MicroStrategy’s Bitcoin strategy as accretive dilution.
 When most public companies dilute their shareholders it leads to a decrease in shareholder value as you decrease the same amount of value over more units.
 With MicroStrategy’s strategy they are able to increase the value of each share as they create new shares.
 You could consider accretive dilution to be an oxymoron.